What is Social Enterprise?

-Working with sector partners, we led the way in formalising an agreed definition of what constitutes genuine social enterprise, the essence of which is now adopted internationally by the Social Enterprise World Forum.
+Working with sector partners, we led the way in formalising an agreed definition of what constitutes genuine social enterprise, the essence of which has since been adopted in several other countries.

 The criteria for our internationally recognised accreditation, the Social Enterprise Mark, defines the distinguising characteristics of a genuine social enterprise.

 Driven by a social mission